cesarParra/lwc-signals/README.md

 - You have to make sure manage subscriptions and unsubscriptions to events

-An alternative is to use the `wire` service to get the data from the server and let the framework handle the caching for you, but this only works for data that is signalsd in the server, and still forces you to implement a lot of boilerplate code to manage each wire adapter for each component.
+An alternative is to use the `wire` service to get the data from the server and let the framework handle the caching for you, but this only works for data that is stored in the server, and still forces you to implement a lot of boilerplate code to manage each wire adapter for each component.

-`LWC Signals` provides a simple way to create reactive data signalss that can be used to share state between components without the need to broadcast messages or manage subscriptions and wires.
+`LWC Signals` provides a simple way to create reactive data signals that can be used to share state between components without the need to broadcast messages or manage subscriptions and wires.

 ## Creating a signals